Shingle Creek and West Mississippi Watershed Management Commissions

 Minnesota Water Stewards

 Minnesota Water Stewards is a program that certifies and supports community leaders to prevent water pollution and educate community members to conserve and protect our waterways.
 The program is a partnership between Freshwater and participating cities, counties, watershed management organizations and non-profits (see a list of participating organizations here).
+Wherever you live, you can make a real difference in the health of our waters.

 Picture